What Is the Average ACT Score at Cornell?

 If you are curious about the other numbers related to the Cornell University acceptance rate, as well as how Cornell’s numbers compares to the other seven schools in the Ivy League, take a look at this very informational table below:

-Tip to improve your chances of getting into Harvard
+Tip to improve your chances of getting into Cornell

 So!
 Now that you have a better understanding of what kind of ACT score students will want to aim for if they are interested in getting into Cornell, you may be curious about some of the most useful tips and strategies that students have used in recent years to improve their chances of getting into this fabulous school!